 New, unprecedented challenges both in the scale and scope, which Humanity is facing right now, will of course also require learning from the past mistakes.
 But even greater endeavour must be made to create a system of a planetary governance that would be resilient to unprecedented scale and pace of changes stemming from the rapid implementation of various technological innovations and societal changes on a global scale, impacting every individual and every country.
 A new democracy must be built not only to reduce the risk of Global Disorder, but also to bolster our capability of making a safe transition to the time when we will coexist with Superintelligence.
 Humanity should use these three or four remaining decades to prepare as best as it can for that period.
 Ultimately, it will mean the hand-over of our destiny to the next species following the laws of evolution.
 We are entering a transition period.

-The HF will have its Constitution, the Parliament and the World Government, which in the scenarios presented on this website might evolve from the European Federation (EF).
+The HF will have its Constitution, the Parliament and the World Government, which in the scenarios presented on the Euro Agora website might evolve from the European Federation (EF).
 There are many options for the formation and the functioning of these institutions.
-This is of course only a kind of a visualisation.
+This is of course only a kind of a visualisation only briefly presented here.
 The HF Parliament will elect its Presidency (the President and two Vice Presidents) for a period of 6 years, similar as in the EF.
 The function of the President should be rotating on a bi-annual basis, when one of the Vice Presidents becomes the President.

 Unlike in the EF, the Prime Minister and two deputy Prime Ministers of the HF’s Government should be elected for a period of 6 years by the Parliament rather than by the President.
 The function of the Prime Minister, similarly as that of the President, should be rotating every two years, when one of the deputy Prime Ministers becomes the Prime Minister.
 There should be a pool of candidates for the Cabinet of 30 ministers and 200 deputy ministers, representing each of the Continents (the numbers are of course only indicative).
 As has been indicated earlier, it is very likely that all top representatives of the Human Federation, starting with the President, will be Transhumans having as a team, and not as an individual, full access to the control and decision centre of Superintelligence.

-Apart from Transhumans, some purely digital agents will also have access to the core decision centre of the Superintelligence but only for the decisions immediately below the HF representatives level, so humans (Transhumans) will always be in the overall control over the dialogue with Superintelligence.
-A purely digital Superintelligence agent in a human-like form, will be present at every sitting of the HF’s Government, initially as an advisor.
-Such an arrangement will most likely run for a few years after 2050.
-In this final period of human equal partnership with Superintelligence, the reformed democracy should be in its adulthood and will be indispensable in keeping the fast-changing civilization in a relative harmony.
-That is why it is so important that the reforms of democracy do not only respond to past failures but are also relevant in this crucial future period when Humanity will pass the baton of the planet’s governance to a new species.
+Apart from Transhumans, some purely digital agents will also have access to the core decision centre of the Superintelligence but only for the decisions immediately below the HF Government level, so humans (Transhumans) will always be in the overall control of Superintelligence.
+Such an arrangement will most likely run for a few decades after 2050.
+In this period Superintelligence will be in its adulthood and will be indispensable in keeping the fast-changing civilization in a relative harmony.